alefore/weblog/intent-oriented-interfaces.md

 * Describes the advantages of intent-oriented interfaces.

-* Offers a few principles that may help design interfaces that are more intent oriented.
+* Offers a few principles that may help design interfaces that are more intent-oriented.

 This article is based on many conversations with
 Chris Nokleberg,